ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/nft-minting-guide.md

 How will link to our metadata files stored in smart contract?
 This question can be fully answered by the [Token Data Standart](https://github.com/ton-blockchain/TEPs/blob/master/text/0064-token-data-standard.md).
 In some cases, it will not be enough to simply provide the desired flag and provide the link as ASCII characters, which is why let's consider an option in which it will be necessary to split our link into several parts using the snake format.

-Firstly create function, that will convert our buffer into chunks:
+Firstly create function in `./src/utils.ts`, that will convert our buffer into chunks:

 ```ts
 function bufferToChunks(buff: Buffer, chunkSize: number) {
   const chunks: Buffer[] = [];